 Adult Medicaid

-The Adult Medicaid is a specialized unit.
-We have two sections - Long Term Care (nursing home, rest home, group home and CAP) and Private Living Arrangements (PLA).
-A Lead worker oversees each section.
+Adult Medicaid has two specialized sections - Long Term Care (nursing home, rest home, group home and CAP) and Private Living Arrangements (PLA).
+A lead worker oversees each section.

-In North Carolina, the Department of Human Resources administer the Medicaid program, through the Division of Medical Assistance (DMA).
+In North Carolina, the Department of Health and Human Services administers the Medicaid program through the Division of Medical Assistance (DMA).
 The county departments of social services (DSS) and the Social Security Administration (SSA) for Supplemental Security Income (SSI) recipients determine eligibility for Medicaid.
 It is jointly financed with federal, state and county funds.

 The Social Security Act mandates certain groups of individuals who must be covered by Medicaid.
 The state is also mandated to cover certain Medicare beneficiaries.